ZiggyCreatures/FusionCache/README.md

 - **:stopwatch: Soft/Hard timeouts**: advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache.
 This is done to avoid that such slow calls would hang your application.
 It is possible to specify both *soft* and *hard* timeouts that will be used depending on whether there's a fallback value to use for the specific call or not ([read more](docs/Timeouts.md))
 - **:dark_sunglasses: Background factory completion**: when you specify a factory timeout and it actually occurs, the timed-out factory can keep running in the background and, if and when it successfully complete, the cache will be immediately updated with the new value to be used right away ([read more](docs/Timeouts.md))
 - **:zap: High performance**: FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
-- **:dizzy: Natively sync/async**: full native support for both the synchronous and asynchronous programming model, without the problematic “sync over async” or “async over sync” approach
+- **:dizzy: Natively sync/async**: full native support for both the synchronous and asynchronous programming model, with sync/async methods working togheter harmoniously
 - **:page_with_curl: Extensive logging**: comprehensive, structured, detailed and customizable logging via the standard `ILogger<T>` interface (you can use Serilog, NLog, etc)

 Also, FusionCache has some other nice **additional features**: